How to Choose a Web Development Company in the USA — and Why the Market Is Evolving Faster Than Ever

 5. Focusing only on cost

-Trends Defining 2025
+Trends Defining 2026

-1. AI as a collaborator, not a replacement
+1. AI as a collaborator

-2. Low-code platforms for speed
+2. Low-code and no-code platforms

 3. Accessibility as a baseline

-4. Sustainable hosting and green ops
+4. Sustainable hosting and green operations

 5. Continuous collaboration